We offer Blueberry, Pear and Apple U-Pick fruit.

 - Appropriate U-Pick picking containers are available at the farm for a nominal cost.
-You may also bring your own.
+You may also bring your own, but be aware that some containers are awkward to weigh on our scale.

 - Please leave pets at home.

 - Children must be under effective supervision and control at all times.
-We expect adults to please model good behavior by not eating fruit (except for a small sample in order to confirm the quality) until after payment.
+We expect adults to model good behavior by not eating fruit (except for a small sample in order to confirm the quality) until after payment.
 See our ‘sampling policy’ below.

-For U-Pick, please come prepared for the outdoors as needed: hat, sunscreen, bug spray, jacket, close-toed shoes.
+For U-Pick, we suggest that you come prepared for the outdoors as needed: hat, sunscreen, bug spray, jacket, close-toed shoes.

 Orchard Ridge U-Pick Sampling Policy in a nutshell: